ucb-bar/hammer/doc/Technology/Tech-json.rst

 ===============================

 Technology plugins must set up some general information about the install of the PDK, set up DRC rule decks, set up pointers to PDK files, and supply technology stackup information.
 Formerly, this information was provided in a static ``<tech_name>.tech.json`` file.
-We now encourage you to generate this information in the form of ``TechJSON`` Pydantic BaseModel instances (see ``hammer/tech/__init__.py`` for all BaseModel definitions).
+We now encourage you to generate this information in the form of ``TechConfig`` Pydantic BaseModel instances (see ``hammer/tech/__init__.py`` for all BaseModel definitions).
 Instructions are given below for both forms, with examples from the Sky130 and ASAP7 plugins.

-For the full schema of the tech configuration, please see the :ref:`full_schema` section below, which is derived from ``TechJSON``.
+For the full schema of the tech configuration, please see the :ref:`full_schema` section below, which is derived from ``TechConfig``.

 Technology Install
 ---------------------------------